deepmodeling/deepmd-kit/README.md

 The initial proof of concept is in the [Deep Potential][1] paper, which employed an approach that was devised to train the neural network model with the potential energy only.
 With typical *ab initio* molecular dynamics (AIMD) datasets this is insufficient to reproduce the trajectories.
 The Deep Potential Molecular Dynamics ([DeePMD][2]) model overcomes this limitation.
 In addition, the learning process in DeePMD improves significantly over the Deep Potential method thanks to the introduction of a flexible family of loss functions.
 The NN potential constructed in this way reproduces accurately the AIMD trajectories, both classical and quantum (path integral), in extended and finite systems, at a cost that scales linearly with system size and is always several orders of magnitude lower than that of equivalent AIMD simulations.

 Although being highly efficient, the original Deep Potential model satisfies the extensive and symmetry-invariant properties of a potential energy model at the price of introducing discontinuities in the model.
 This has negligible influence on a trajectory from canonical sampling but might not be sufficient for calculations of dynamical and mechanical properties.
 These points motivated us to develop the Deep Potential-Smooth Edition ([DeepPot-SE][3]) model, which replaces the non-smooth local frame with a smooth and adaptive embedding network.
-DeepPot-SE shows great ability in modelling many kinds of systems that are of interests in the fields of physics, chemistry, biology, and materials science.
+DeepPot-SE shows great ability in modeling many kinds of systems that are of interests in the fields of physics, chemistry, biology, and materials science.

 In addition to building up potential energy models, DeePMD-kit can also be used to build up coarse-grained models.
-In these models, the quantity that we want to parametrize is the free energy, or the coarse-grained potential, of the coarse-grained particles.
+In these models, the quantity that we want to parameterize is the free energy, or the coarse-grained potential, of the coarse-grained particles.
 See the [DeePCG paper][4] for more details.

 # Download and install
 Please follow our [github](https://github.com/deepmodeling/deepmd-kit) webpage to see the latest released version and development version.